GeovaneJefferson/timemachine/README.md

 TIME MACHINE

 To install:
--Inside timemachine folder, right click, "open terminal" and drag and drop "Install.py" and press Enter.
+-Inside timemachine's folder, right click, "open terminal" drag and drop "Install.py" to the terminal and press Enter.

 To remove:
--Inside timemachine folder, right click, "open terminal" and drag and drop "Unninstal.py" and press Enter.
+-Inside timemachine's folder, right click, "open terminal" drag and drop "Unninstal.py" to the terminal and press Enter.

+Application is NOT READY YET!
+Still missing features...